danielsaidi/website_danielsaidi/_posts/2017/2017-01-31-problems-with-running-quick-and-nimble-on-code-in-development-cocoapod.md

 ---
 title:  "Problems with running Quick and Nimble on code in development CocoaPod"
 date:   2017-01-31 21:50:00 +0100
-tags:	ios xcode cocoapods unit-testing
+tags:	ios xcode cocoapods testing
 redirect_from: /blog/mobile/2017/01/31/problems-with-running-quick-and-nimble-on-code-in-development-cocoapod
 ---